O'Higgins F.C.: Players with multiple citizenship

+Players called-up internationally

+Players in bold are still active in that category.

 Team of The Century

 In 1999, the fans of the club voted to choose the team of the 20th Century.
-Among the players which are in the starting line-up are the Argentine defender Federico Vairo, Miguel Ángel Neira, Mario Núñez, Mario Desiderio and the top goal-scorer of the history of the club, Aníbal González.
+Among the players which are in the starting line-up are the Argentine defender Federico Vairo, Miguel Ángel Neira, Mario Núñez, Mario Desiderio and the second goal-scorer of the history of the club, Aníbal González.
 The manager chosen was Luis Santibáñez, which reached two of the four participations in the Copa Libertadores, and led the club to its furthest position in the competition, the semi-finals, in 1980.